ml5js/ml5-website-v02-docsify/docs/reference/feature-extractor.md

-# FeatureExtractor
+# Feature Extractor

 ## Description

-The ml5.js FeatureExtractor gives you the output of a pre-trained image classifier right before its final classification layer.
+The ml5.js Feature Extractor gives you the output of a pre-trained image classifier right before its final classification layer.
 You can use these "features" directly, or use [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) to train your own image classifier or predict a continuous value — a task known as regression.

 For example, you can train it to…